dexma/styx-api-gateway/readme.md

  - Logging

- Please do not confuse API gateway with API management solutions, the second one could be a full solution that integrates design, management, documenting and other features around APIs, also could integrate API gateways.
+ Please do not confuse API gateway with API management solutions, the second one could be a full solution that integrates design, management, documenting and other features around APIs, also it could integrate API gateways.

 ## Quick start